Accessibility statement for OP Business mobile

 State of accessibility of OP Business mobile

 There are shortcomings in the accessibility of OP Business mobile, and the application does not fully meet the accessibility requirements.
-Non-compliance with the requirements and the applicable exemptions are listed below.
-If the device where the problem occurred is not specified in the missing section, the problem occurs when using both iOS and Android devices.
-Unless a more detailed repair schedule is announced, the shortcomings identified in accessibility will be corrected as OP Business mobile is developed.
+Non-compliance with requirements and applicable exemptions are listed below.
+If a non-compliance’s description does not specify the device on which it was detected, this means that the non-compliance is present on both iOS and Android devices.
+Unless a more detailed repair schedule is given, the shortcomings identified in accessibility will be corrected as OP Business mobile is developed.

 Non-accessible content

-OP Business mobile has accessibility shortcomings that are repeated in several different viewports.
-OP Business mobile also has some shortcomings in terms of overall accessibility and usability, which, however, do not violate any of the WCAG criteria.
+OP-mobile has accessibility shortcomings that recur in several views.
+However, OP-mobile also has some shortcomings in terms of overall accessibility and usability, which do not violate any of the WCAG criteria.
 Some of the accessibility shortcomings occur on both iOS and Android devices, while others only appear on another platform.

-OP Business mobile also contains some texts that are intended as titles but are not defined correctly.
-Heading level definitions are also missing in parts.
+OP-mobile also contains some texts that are intended as titles but are not defined correctly.
+Heading level definitions are also partly missing.
 Some elements lack status and/or role information or are incorrect, while some elements are not programmatically defined at all.
 Not all elements that belong together are connected to each other programmatically.
-Not all buttons are defined as such or are incorrectly defined.
-The reading order is not logical in all views, and the focus does not go to the correct position in some views.
+Not all buttons are defined, or they are incorrectly defined.
+The reading order is not logical in all views, and the focus does not move to the correct position in some views.

 PDF files that open in the app cannot be adequately zoomed without using two fingers.
 In certain situations on iOS devices, the reading sequence of PDF files is not defined.
 On Android devices, the screen reader treats the entire content of PDF files as a single object.

-Not all the icons and elements in the application are very easy to figure out, which is the object of the function.
+Not all icons and elements in the application are very easy to figure out, even though this is the object of the function.
 Not all elements of the application have name tags or help texts, or they are inaccurate.
 Some buttons lack accessible names, or they are incomplete.
 The application has some shortcomings in the contrast ratios between text and background, as well as in the contrast ratios between the interface components and the graphic elements.

-The OP Business mobile user will be logged out automatically when the app is not actively used for 5 minutes (timeout specified by the second Payment Services Directive (PSD2)).
-However, the user is not given a prior warning that they will be automatically logged out.
-OP Business mobile does not have built-in support for external devices.
-In addition, the Android version of the app can only be used vertically.
+The OP-mobile user is logged out automatically when the app is not actively used for 5 minutes (timeout specified by the second Payment Services Directive (PSD2)).
+However, the user is not given prior warning of this.
+OP-mobile does not have built-in support for external devices.
+In addition, the application only functions in portrait (vertical) orientation in some views.

-The app includes some features that are use the op.fi online service’s contents embedded in the mobile app (e.g., Book a meeting, Chat).
+The app includes some features that use the op.fi online service’s contents embedded in the mobile app (such as Book a meeting or Chat).
 These views do not fully meet the accessibility requirements.
-A screen reader user may have difficulties identifying when their device switches to the app’s embedded op.fi content.
+A screen reader user may have difficulty in identifying when their device switches to the app’s embedded op.fi content.

 • WCAG 4.1.2 Name, Role, Value